Sikhs! They’re just like us! – Part 2

 “Khalistan” is the name for a hypothetical sovereign nation with a majority-Sikh population, that would consist largely of the Indian state of Punjab and some neighbouring areas.

 Remember how we mentioned that, around independence, some Sikhs proposed not being a part of India or Pakistan?
 That wasn’t an idea that didn’t go away.
-Although, for a long time, it was less of a movement and more of an concept that would be debated in intellectual circles, or occasionally floated by laymen when discussing issues in the Sikh/Punjabi community.
+Although, for a long time, it was less of a movement and more of a concept that would be debated in intellectual circles, or occasionally floated by laymen when discussing issues in the Sikh/Punjabi community.

 In the first couple of decades following the Partition, it wouldn’t have been unheard of for someone in Punjab, especially a Sikh, who had a strong memory of the colonial period to muse that they didn’t see what was so special about independence, that they got nothing out of it.